MFWE Operator Brief · v0.1 · May 2026

 Michigan's lower peninsula produces roughly 2.06 million acres of corn and 2.02 million acres of soybeans annually.
 The majority of harvest residue — corn stover, bean trash, wheat straw — is currently disked back into the field.
 A sustainable portion of this material (typically 30–50% removable depending on soil type) represents an annual, locally-sourced biomass feedstock pool measured in the high six figures of tons within a 100-mile radius of every announced Michigan data center site.

-Michigan Farm Waste Exchange aggregates this supply at the farm level and matches it to operators, EPCs, and biomass processors who need verifiable, low-carbon process inputs for cooling-system support, on-site combined heat and power, or scope-3 ESG reporting.
+MI Farm Waste Exchange aggregates this supply at the farm level and matches it to operators, EPCs, and biomass processors who need verifiable, low-carbon process inputs for cooling-system support, on-site combined heat and power, or scope-3 ESG reporting.
 We do not bale, haul, or process.
 We hold the relationships, the data, and the contracts.

 2.06M acres